TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-19-insecure-deserialization-and-confusion-attacks-in-cpp.md

 Broadly speaking, a confusion attack exploits some (hidden) ambiguity in a system.
 Weird things can happen when two or more components disagree on the semantics of a property, variable, or memory region.
 Weird things which can make your computer explode— or more realistically, allow some remote hackerman into your system.

-Taking inspiration from [Orange Tsai’s sharing on confusion attacks in 2024](https://blog.orange.tw/posts/2024-08-confusion-attacks-en/), I’ll present a few different avenues for deserialization/confusion attacks along with potential attack primitives.
+Taking inspiration from [Orange Tsai’s sharing on confusion attacks in 2024](https://blog.orange.tw/posts/2024-08-confusion-attacks-en/), I’ll present a few different avenues for deserialization/confusion attacks along with attack primitives.
 Unlike Orange, however, I won’t be presenting any new strains of confusion attacks, and I certainly won’t be replicating his prowess or scale.

 We'll cover the following today:

 1. **Type Confusion**: Exploits the ambiguity in the structure and semantics of memory, ultimately, confusing pointers and data.
 What if pointers were treated as data?
 What if apples were pine cones?
 2. **Ownership Confusion**: Exploits the ambiguity of pointer ownership.
 What if we violate ownership and lifetime assumptions?

+In the rest of this post, we broadly define Insecure Deserialization of Pointers/References as this:

+{% alert "success" %}
+Insecure deserialization of references occurs when a library (which supports serialization of pointers/references) insecurely deserializes a reference such that an object of one type may be interpreted as a different type (i.e. type confusion).
+{% endalert %}

 ### 1. Type Confusion